thesephist/shelf.page/FEEDBACK.md

 - G Suite login or something like that?
 - Is there a hook/directive for removing something from a list without clicking on it?
 Click to remove seems unintuitive at times.
     - Can I add a hook before delete to confirm?
+- Can I just add a "delete" button to a list item that's always there?
 - Hot reload would be sick, but not essential.
 - I'm using blocks.css.
 What's the best way to make the field buttons look like blocks.css buttons?
 - Throttle if a bunch of items are added at once, instead of many network requests?